Incremental Measurement of Structural Entropy for Dynamic Graphs

 where $V_{min}$ denotes the minimum volume of all $T_\alpha$.
-Next, we analyze the bound of $\Delta S_{CG}$ when adding $n$ new edges.
-When the $n$ edges are all between the two communities with the largest volume, we have
+We next analyze the bound of $\Delta S_{CG}$ when adding $n$ new edges.
+When the $n$ edges are all between the two communities with the largest volume, we have:

 and $\Delta S_{CG}$ takes the minimum value: